ahmedadel56/university-collage/README.md

 Feel free to check the issues page.

 # Show your support
-Give a star if you like this project!
+Give a ⭐️ if you like this project!

 # Acknowledgments
-* Hat tip to anyone who's code was used
+* Hat tip to anyone whose code was used
 * Inspiration
 * etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENCE.md) licensed.